 Of course, there are those who are going to feel that accepting the invitation would come across as being frivolous with their business funds or feel it would obligate them to some business deal by accepting the invitation.
-However, those people who feel this way have other fears that goes beyond the intent of the invitation and have lost sight of what the outing is actual for…business relationship building and trust development.
-For now, I will discount from this blog a review this particulate view point many misguided executive have about golf and focus on the realities around the way a round of golf can produce more than a fun and healthy day out of the office.
+However, those people who feel this way have other fears that go beyond the intent of the invitation and have lost sight of what the outing is actual for…business relationship building and trust development.
+For now, I will discount from this blog a review this particulate viewpoint many misguided executives have about golf and focus on the realities around the way an awesome round of golf can produce more than a fun and healthy day out of the office.

 Now, What Do You Do?

 The worst thing to do is to look out of place.
 If you have played golf and are in business then you have to be aware that many (if not all) golf clubs have an established dress code.
-Dress codes are pretty standard but just in case you may want to swing my the golf club’s web-site.
+Dress codes are pretty standard but just in case you may want to swing by the golf club’s website.

-There are some courtesies and etiquettes to brush up on that if you are not use to could be embarrassing….like:
+There are some courtesies and etiquettes to brush up on that you are not used to using to that could be embarrassing….like:

-Tipping: Some clubs do not allow it, but be prepared to at lest tip the people who REALLY help..valet, locker-room attendants, bag boys and beverage carts.
+- Tipping: Some clubs do not allow it, but be prepared to at least tip the people who REALLY help..valet, locker-room attendants, bag boys and beverage carts.